UCI Road World Championships – Men's road race: History

 The first professional World Cycling Championship took place in 1927 at the Nürburgring in Germany and was won by Alfredo Binda, of Italy.
 In recent years, the race is held towards the end of the European season, usually following the Vuelta a España.

 The elite men's race is usually won by riders on the UCI World Tour or its predecessors.
 However, in the past there were separate events for amateur riders, mainly from Eastern bloc countries.

 For men at the elite professional level, the World Cycling Championship, along with the Tour de France, and the Giro d'Italia, forms the Triple Crown of Cycling.

 Course

 The event can be held over either a relatively flat course which favors cycling sprinters or over a hilly course which favors more of a climbing specialist or all-round type of cyclist.
-It usually involves laps of a circuit with a total race distance over 250 km in length.
+It usually involves laps of a circuit with a total race distance between 250 km and 280 km in length.